 In a push system, the BOH makes a large amount of a menu item ahead of demand, based on past average orders.
 While that may save time, particularly with soups, salads, or stews, it can lead to waste if a restaurant doesn't get as many orders as usual.

-With the lean system, kitchens make menu items as orders come in.
-Dishes are fresher and ingredients aren’t wasted in unused portions.
+With the pull system, kitchens make menu items as orders come in.
+Dishes are fresher and ingredients aren't wasted in unused portions.

 PAR Level and JIT Inventory

 With the pull system, restaurants need only keep a PAR level inventory.
 PAR, which stands for periodic automatic replacement, is calculated using the average past inventory levels and ingredient usage.
 This is also called safety or buffer stock.

 When inventory levels dip below PAR level, it's time to reorder.
 This is also referred to as JIT inventory, when stocktake is ordered just in time to meet demand.
 JIT inventory works well for perishable supply items, such as fruits, vegetables, and dairy, by reducing excess inventory that could spoil.